As a working mom, I get it. Work/school mornings are the worst!

 Yup!
 I just said that!

-“But, but, Angela….that’s not healthy!
+“But, but, Morgan….that’s not healthy!
 That’s not going to nourish his brain for the day!
 That’s not giving his body the nutrients he needs to start his day off right!”

 Ahhh….no, it is not healthy, but when you think of it, children receive ice cream or cookies at other times throughout the day, right?